yuantinl/SI507_Final_Project/README.md

 You will now have an application id and an application key.
 Put them in a secrets.py file.

 &nbsp;
-## Other Information

-Plotly is a graphing service that you can work with Python.
-Go ahead and regsiter an account on https://plot.ly/#/.
-In this project, specific commands will open webpage with plot.

-&nbsp;
 ## Structure of My Code

 **1. Data access**: Use get_100_biggest_cities function and class Cities to get information for cities.